txpipe-shop/partnerchain-reference-implementation/docs/dev_logs/partner_chain_integration.md

     Here we modified some things, namely the removal of references to pallets.

-    1. In Cargo.toml: remove pallets as dependencies.
+    1. In `Cargo.toml`: remove pallets as dependencies.

         ```rust
         # pallet-session-validator-management = { workspace = true, features = ["std"] }